gbif/vocabulary/vocabulary-importer/README.md

 https://repository.gbif.org/service/rest/repository/browse/gbif/org/gbif/vocabulary/vocabulary-importer/

-When the import is done, the tool creates a file in the current folder called `errors_{timestamp}` where we can find the issues found during the import.
+When the import is done the tool creates a file called `errors_{timestamp}` in the directory where it was run.
+This file contains the issues found during the import.

 Most of the issues should be related with duplicates that cannot be imported.
 Some of the restrictions are documented in the [core module](https://github.com/gbif/vocabulary/blob/master/core/notes.md).